stachuman/boox-template-generator/TUTORIAL.md

 - Align elements in rows and columns
 - Make writing areas big enough for actual use

-### Testing Your Master Page
+### Testing Your Page Design

-Before generating multiple pages, test your master page:
+Before generating multiple pages, test your page design:

 1. **Preview** - See how it looks with real date information
 2. **Check spacing** - Make sure everything fits nicely